-Adoption Assistance Fellowship: The University has agreed to the establishment of a separate fellowship program to provide for adoption assistance and adoption assistance will be awarded at the rate of \$5,000 per qualifying adoption for fiscal years beginning July 1, 2007, 2008, and 2009 respectively.
+Adoption Assistance Fellowship: The University has agreed to the establishment of a separate fellowship program to provide for adoption assistance and adoption assistance will be awarded at the rate of \$5,000 per qualifying adoption.
 The fellowship program administration shall be by mutual agreement between HUCTW and the University.